-Nick Urban is an associate in the Antitrust practice group at Berger Montague.
+Nick Urban is an Associate in the Antitrust practice group.
 He concentrates his practice in the area of complex antitrust litigation.

 Mr. Urban focuses on antitrust class actions alleging that pharmaceutical manufacturers wrongfully kept less expensive generic drugs off the market, in violation of the antitrust laws.
 These cases include In re Modafinil Antitrust Litigation, 2:06-cv-01797 (E.D.
 Pa.) ($512 million settlement with three of five defendants); In re Aggrenox Antitrust Litigation, 3:13-cv-01776 (D. Conn.) ($146 million settlement); In re Skelaxin (Metaxalone) Antitrust Litigation, 1:12-md-02343 (E.D.
 Tenn.) ($73 million settlement); In re Wellbutrin XL Antitrust Litigation, 2:08-cv-02431 (E.D.
 Pa.) ($37.5 million settlement with one of two defendants); In re Niaspan Antitrust Litigation, 2:13-md-02460 (E.D.
 Pa.); In re AndroGel Antitrust Litigation, 3:13-cv-01776 (N.D.
 Ga.).